-(1) The Republic of Bulgaria shall be a state governed by the rule of law.
-It shall be governed by the Constitution and the laws of the country.

-(2) The Republic of Bulgaria shall guarantee the life, dignity and rights of the individual and shall create conditions conducive to the free development of the individual and of civil society.
-(3) (new, SG 18/05) Republic of Bulgaria shall participate in the construction and development of the European Union.
+- (1) The Republic of Bulgaria shall be a State governed by the rule of law.
+It shall be governed by the Constitution and the laws of the country. - (2) The Republic of Bulgaria shall guarantee the life, dignity and rights of the individual and shall create conditions conducive to the free development of the individual and of civil society. - (3) (new, SG 18/05) Republic of Bulgaria shall participate in the building and development of the European Union.

-(1) The Constitution shall be the supreme law, and no other law shall contravene it.

-(2) The provisions of the Constitution shall apply directly.

-(3) No one shall be convicted for action or inaction which at the time it was committed, did not constitute a crime.

-(4) Any international treaties which have been ratified by the constitutionally established procedure, promulgated and having come into force with respect to the Republic of Bulgaria, shall be considered part of the domestic legislation of the country.
-They shall supersede any domestic legislation stipulating otherwise.
+- (1) The Constitution shall be the supreme law, and no other law shall contravene it. - (2) The provisions of the Constitution shall apply directly. - (3) No one shall be convicted for action or inaction which at the time it was committed, did not constitute a crime. - (4) International treaties which have been ratified in accordance with the constitutional procedure, promulgated and having come into force with respect to the Republic of Bulgaria, shall be part of the legislation of the State.
+They shall have primacy over any conflicting provision of the domestic legislation.

-(5) All legislative acts shall be promulgated and shall come into force three days after the date of their promulgation unless otherwise envisaged by the acts themselves.
+(5) All legislative acts shall be promulgated and shall come into force three days after the date of their publication unless otherwise envisaged by the acts themselves.